davi807/wyou/readme.md

 This project should work as simple gui front-end for windows users, and help them to use youtube-dl.

-This branch is test version on `webview` engine , if you need `fyne` version pleas checkout on `fyne-based` branch
+This branch is test version on `web server` based application , if you need `fyne` version pleas checkout on `fyne-based` branch

 ---